aadriance/aadriance.github.io/content/curriculum/college/dodgedungeon.md

 # Description

 Dodge Dungeon was created as a final project for my Interactive Entertainment class.
-The goal of the game was to make a challenging old school dungeon crawler with a wide range of fun and interesting bullet paterns for both visual enjoyment, and for the player to learn how to dodge.
+The goal of the game was to make a challenging old school dungeon crawler with a wide range of fun and interesting bullet patterns for both visual enjoyment, and for the player to learn how to dodge.
 The game contains a save system that tracks progress as you travel through the 3 dungeons to relearn the name of your character.

 # Highlights